A Guide to Hiking Water Wheel Falls in Payson

 I obviously felt it safe enough to take my daughter and puppy. but never would have done so if it hadn’t been a very dry day when we went.

-For More Information on Hiking The Wagon Wheel Hiking Trail
+For More Information on Hiking The Water Wheel Hiking Trail

 For more information or to check if the trail is open, check out Alltrails info page.